Grand slam force

 Actually, the previous sentence is the way the convention used to be used -- but these days, respond 7C with 2 of the top 3.
 Maybe partner has his own trump suit which is better than opener's, but responder has potential losers in opener's suit.

 For example, if a partnership is using the Grand Slam Force and one member bids 1 and his partner bids 5NT, it is implied that hearts are the desired trump suit.
 The original bidder will sign off in 6 with one of the top three heart honors and 7 with two of the top three heart honors.

 As with all bidding systems, the Grand Slam Force has its limitations, not the least of which is that the chances of employing it directly over an opening one-bid are extremely rare and 5NT must be understood to be the GSF in other situations.
 Numerous variations of the convention have been developed.

+When partner has already shown a strong suit, such as by an opening and a jump rebid in his suit and may therefore be presumed to have two of the top three honors, "Josephine" asks for a third top trump honor.
+By the same token, if the 5NT bidder is the one who has already promised a strong suit, "Josephine" requests only one of the top three honors.
+It's all relative to what has been shown previously.